Program / Course Information

 Required campus visits:

-• FNP Management Clinicals – a minimum of two Chicago area site visits arranged by the faculty for the purpose of clinical validation.
+- FNP Management Clinicals – a minimum of two on-campus visits arranged by the faculty for the purpose of clinical validation.
 Each visit usually lasts one day.
-More than two visits may be required.

-•DNP Project proposal - Done just before beginning DNP project implementation and usually lasting one day.
-Distance students (living greater than 50 miles away) may choose to present from their home locale using on line conferencing if acceptable to their capstone advisor.
+- DNP Project proposal - Done just before beginning DNP project implementation and usually lasting one day.

 Can I take one class at a time?